Talent vs Skill : There’s a Clear Winner

 No. Skills, qualifications and experience have a necessary role to play.
 For instance there is no point hiring a finance manager who hasn’t acquired the skills for the job.

 But CEOs need to put talent first in the order of things.
 When recruiting that finance manager, for instance, are you looking for someone who will also be able to purchase, install and implement a new accounting system?
 If so, you have a big problem because you are looking for superman.
 Or superwoman.
 And they don’t exist.
 In order to carry out a task of that magnitude you need a huge array of talents.
 The new finance manager may have some of these.
 But he/she won’t have all of them.
 Do you know what talents they do have (not just the finance skills, remember)?
-And do you know what the missing talents are and who, in your organization, possesses them?
-If you don’t, you are unwittingly picking up that gun and preparing to pull the trigger.
+And do you know what the missing talents are and who, in your organization, possesses them and can be assigned to support the finance manager?
+If you don’t, you are unwittingly putting that new finance manager on the road to failure.

 Organizations, teams and individuals are at the cusp of a new industrial revolution.
 The previous revolutions were all about change on the technology, process or strategy dimensions.
 This time, change is coming on a different dimension and it’s a dimension that’s familiar to all of us.
 It’s the people dimension.
 We all thought we knew people.
 But the talent revolution is going to show us people in all their astonishing, intricate perfection.
 It won’t show us weaknesses or vulnerabilities.
 It will only show strengths.